-- (2) Where a claim in an application claiming priority from a single application, whether it be another application or an application in a convention country, is fairly based on the matter disclosed in the specification of that other application or on the matter disclosed in the application in a convention country, the priority date of that claim shall be the date of that other application or the application in the convention country. - (3) Where a claim in an application claiming priority from two or more applications, or applications in convention countries, or both, is fairly based on the matter disclosed in one of the specifications of those applications or fairly based on the matter of one of the applications in a convention country, the priority date of that claim shall be the date of that other application or that application in a convention country. - (4) Where a claim in an application ante-dated in terms of section 37, is fairly based on the matter disclosed in the application first mentioned in that section, the priority date of that claim shall be the date to which the application has been ante-dated. - (5) In any case where a claim is not fairly based on any other application or any application in a convention country or where an application claims no priority, the date of the claim shall be the date on which the application was lodged at the patent office. - (6) Any claim may have one or more priority dates. - (7) Until the contrary is proved, every claim in a complete specification shall have the earliest priority date claimed in the relevant application. - (8) In any proceedings relating to the validity of a patent the priority date referred to in subsection (7) may be placed in issue. - (9) In determining whether a claim is fairly based on the matter of the specification of another application or on the matter disclosed in an application in a convention country, regard shall be had to the disclosures contained in the whole of the documents put forward at the same time as and in support of that other application or the application in a convention country.
+- (2) Where a claim in an application claiming priority from a single application, whether it be another application or an application in a convention country, is fairly based on the matter disclosed in the specification of that other application or on the matter disclosed in the application in a convention country, the priority date of that claim shall be the date of that other application or the application in the convention country. - (3) Where a claim in an application claiming priority from two or more applications, or applications in convention countries, or both, is fairly based on the matter disclosed in one of the specifications of those applications or fairly based on the matter of one of the applications in a convention country, the priority date of that claim shall be the date of that other application or that application in a convention country. - (4) [subsection (4) deleted by section 2(b) of Act 67 of 1983] - (5) In any case where a claim is not fairly based on any other application or any application in a convention country or where an application claims no priority, the date of the claim shall be the date on which the application was lodged at the patent office. - (6) Any claim may have one or more priority dates. - (7) Until the contrary is proved, every claim in a complete specification shall have the earliest priority date claimed in the relevant application. - (8) In any proceedings relating to the validity of a patent the priority date referred to in subsection (7) may be placed in issue. - (9) In determining whether a claim is fairly based on the matter of the specification of another application or on the matter disclosed in an application in a convention country, regard shall be had to the disclosures contained in the whole of the documents put forward at the same time as and in support of that other application or the application in a convention country.